intel-lab-lkp/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 Populating initramfs:
 ---------------------

-The 2.6 kernel build process always creates a gzipped cpio format initramfs archive and links it into the resulting kernel binary.
-By default, this archive is empty (consuming 134 bytes on x86).
+The kernel build process always creates a cpio format initramfs archive and links it into the resulting kernel binary.
+By default, this archive is empty.

 The config option CONFIG_INITRAMFS_SOURCE (in General Setup in menuconfig, and living in usr/Kconfig) can be used to specify a source for the